Robbery Under Arms: Adaptations

 Some attempts to adapt the novel in the 1920s and 30s were hindered by the bushranger ban.
 It has been called "the great lost film" of Ken G. Hall's career.

 Browne was paid twenty shillings per performance for Alfred Dampier's theatrical adaptation.
-The novel has also been adapted for radio.

 'Rolfe Boldrewood' spent time camped between Warrnambool and Port Fairy in South West Victoria along the banks of the Merri River.
 He was particularly interested in nearby 'Tower Hill', a place not unlike the 'Terrible Hollow', which some authorities speculate may have been his inspiration for 'The Hollow'.
 At nearby Koroit, 'Henry Handel Richardson' aka Ethel Florence Lindesay, spent some of her childhood, and used the town to describe unfavourable places in her novels.